ricokaloklo/GeneralizedSasakiNakamura.jl/docs/src/index.md

 which is the value for $Z^{\infty}_{\ell m n k}$, the amplitude of the inhomogeneous radial Teukolsky solution near infinity for that particular frequency.

-If we want to compute the inhomogeneous solution to the radial Teukolsky equation at the event horizon for the same set of parameters, we can simply change the sign of to $s = 2$
+If we want to compute the inhomogeneous solution to the radial Teukolsky equation at the event horizon for the same set of parameters, we can simply change the sign of $s$ to $2$
 ```julia
 mode_info = Teukolsky_pointparticle_mode(2, 2, 2, 0, 0, 0.9, 6, 0.7, cos(π/4))
 ```